abstractsite/pyblish.com/app/static/views/guide/plugins.md

 Each plugin carries two methods of interest to us - `process_context` and `process_instance` - processing the context and instance respectively.

-As we are interested in processing our instance, which contains `myCube_GEO`, we'll choose an appropriate method to override.
+As we are interested in processing our instance, which contains `gollum_GEO`, we'll choose an appropriate method to override.

 ```python
 # validate_history.py